RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps5.rst

 Then, run the Python program in your native Python interpreter.
 You should get an error.
 Take a screenshot of this and upload it to CTools.

-Make edits to this code so it will work (the only output should be 136.3), without an error, and then save it with a different name (``fixed_program.py``).
-Now, run unix ``diff`` on these two files.
-Take a screenshot of the output, and upload it to CTools.
+In a text editor, make edits to this code so it will work (the only output should be 136.3), saving it with a different name (``fixed_program.py``).
+Take a screenshot of the text editor with the correct coce, and upload it to CTools.

 .. _problem_set_5: